We can help you make the big task of moving countries so much easier.

 Original/certified copies of your academic transcripts

-Supporting documentation if you want to receive credit for studies already completed
+Supporting documentation if you want to receive credit for studies you have completed

-A converter.
-For all electrical goods you will require an Australian power adaptor
+For all electrical goods you will need Australian power adaptors

-Australia is geographically isolated with strict quarantine regulations that prohibit travellers from bringing most plant or animal products – and unprocessed food products – into Australia.
-Visit the Department of Agriculture and Water Resources to check what you cannot bring into Australia.
-There are also certain items that cannot be sent to Australia by mail.
-Let your family and friends know what these are.
+Australia has strict quarantine regulations prohibiting travellers from bringing most plant or animal products – and unprocessed food products – into the country.
+Find out more at the Department of Agriculture and Water Resources.

 Arrival and orientation